 The Emergency Department at Pella Regional provides emergency care due to injury or illness 24 hours a day, 7 days a week.
-Our department is verified by the state of Iowa as a Level III Area Trauma Care Facility.

 What is an Emergency?